Los Angeles Sex Crime Defense Lawyer

 It's the crime of sexual intercourse with another individual who did not freely consent to the intercourse.
 This lack of consent can occur in a few different types of circumstances.

-• The first circumstance occurs when the other person is incapable of giving consent due to a disability, whether physical or mental
+- The first circumstance occurs when the other person is incapable of giving consent due to a disability, whether physical or mental

-• The second circumstance occurs when force or violence is used against the individual, or the individual is somehow placed in a state of duress or fear
+- The second circumstance occurs when force or violence is used against the individual or the individual is somehow placed in a state of duress or fear

-• The fourth circumstance occurs when the other person is unconscious and this fact is known
+- The fourth circumstance occurs when the other person is unconscious, and this fact is known

 For the sex crime of rape in Los Angeles, the elements are:

-• (2) The woman was not your wife at the time of the intercourse
+- (2) The woman was not your wife at the time of the intercourse

-• (3) The woman “did not consent” to the intercourse
+- (3) The woman “did not consent” to the intercourse

 To consent, a woman must act freely and voluntarily and know the nature of the act.
 A woman who initially consents to an act of intercourse may change her mind during the act.

-If she does so, under the law, the act of intercourse is then committed without her consent if a) she either communicated through words or acts to the defendant that she no longer consented to the act of intercourse or a reasonable person would have understood that her words or acts expressed her lack if consent; and b) the defendant forcibly continued the act of intercourse despite her objection.
+If she does so, under the law, the act of intercourse is then committed without her consent if a) she either communicated through words or acts to the defendant that she no longer consented to the act of intercourse or a reasonable person would have understood that her words or acts expressed her lack of consent; and b) the defendant forcibly continued the act of intercourse despite her objection.

 Your Los Angeles sex crime defense attorney can provide important information on this issue.
+See related: Great Bodily Injury Sentencing Enhancement - California Penal Code Section 12022.7.

-It is important to be aware that there are other types of the sex crime of rape beyond those described above, including statutory rape, spousal rape, as well as other forcible or deceitful sexual acts that do not involve sexual intercourse.
+It is important to be aware that there are other types of sex crime of rape beyond those described above, including statutory rape, spousal rape, as well as other forcible or deceitful sexual acts that do not involve sexual intercourse.

-Anyone under investigation for rape, should consult with a Los Angeles sex crime lawyer at our office immediately.
+Being convicted of rape can result in a State prison sentence of three, six, or eight years.
+See related information: California's 10-20-Life Gun Sentencing Enhancement.
+Anyone under investigation for rape should consult with a Los Angeles sex crime lawyer at our office immediately.

 Sexual Battery - California Penal Code 243.4